rowanz/tpututorial/README.md

 # tpututorial
 This is the associated code for Rowan's TPU tutorial.
+This is a limited version of a longer and more detailed set of tutorials, which you can find at [this website](https://cloud.google.com/tpu/docs/tutorials).
 Here are the steps to get set up:

 1. [Download google cloud utilities.](https://cloud.google.com/sdk/install) There are links to an [interactive installer](https://cloud.google.com/sdk/docs/downloads-interactive) for osx/windows, and [apt-get instructions](https://cloud.google.com/sdk/docs/downloads-apt-get) for Ubuntu.
 2. Open a terminal and run ```gcloud init``` (note that if you're following this tutorial on a server that doesn't have a display, you need to run `gcloud init --console-only`) You'll need to sign up with a project.
 If you're at UW, use the private lab-only account.
 Otherwise, use the project for your team at AI2.